danvoulez/LogLine-LLM-World-New/MASTER_BLUEPRINT.md

 1. Front-end calls `/apps/:app_id/actions/:action_id`.
 2. App runtime resolves which **workflow** to run and builds input.
 3. Orchestrator starts a **run**.
-4. For each node in the workflow:
+4. For each node in the workflow:faca os testes de integracao
    * creates a **step**
    * calls a handler (static / tool / agent)
    * logs **events**.